doctrine/orm/docs/en/tutorials/getting-started.rst

         // do stuff
     }

 Compared to DQL these query methods are falling short of functionality very fast.
-Doctrine offers you a convenient way to extend the functionalities of the default ``EntityRepository`` and put all the specialized DQL query logic on it.
+Doctrine offers you a convenient way to extend the functionalities of the default ``EntityRepositoryInterface`` and put all the specialized DQL query logic on it.
 For this you have to create a subclass of ``Doctrine\ORM\EntityRepository``, in our case a ``BugRepository`` and group all the previously discussed query functionality in it: